iambackit/COPS_AI/README.md

 All you have to do is download the project and open the **SampleScene.unity** file.
 # Product
 ![](https://github.com/martenq1337/COPS_AI/blob/master/github_img/main_img.jpg)
+# Documentation
+I made a documentation, that you can find in the Wiki/Documentation page, or just simply [click here](https://github.com/martenq1337/COPS_AI/wiki/Documentation)
 # Contact
 I also made videos, about **AI, gamedev and sometimes 3D modeling**.
 If you have some free time check out **[my youtube channel](https://www.youtube.com/channel/UCKJxd4PwFOvJVUi49KaoYLw)**.<br>
 You can find my **email on my Github profile**.<br>